goochjs/goochjs.github.io/_posts/2018-09-23-north-pennines.md

 ![Map Appleby to High Force](/images/map-high-cup-nick.png)

 Similarly to Friday, this day had also been elongated due to having to stay in Appleby rather than Dufton.
 As a result, the first couple of miles ran through farmland along a lane parallel to the route we'd done the afternoon before.
 The lane became a path through woods and then rose up over the foot of Middletongue Crag before dropping into the valley of High Cup Gill.
 The sides of the valley rose dramatically and steeply.
-It was quite wet underfoot but otherwise quite gentle.
+It was wet underfoot but otherwise quite gentle.
 That said, the rocky slope of High Cup Nick loomed at the end of the valley.
 To be frank, I thought it was quite ominous and (as previous walk reports will attest) I'm not a huge fan of scree slopes or climbing up loose rubble.
 As a result, I decided to go up the south side of the valley to pick up the path that had come over Middletongue Crag.
-One of the group decided to accompany me.
-I think he probably regretted it.
-Although the side of the valley was grassy, it was also very very steep.
+One of the group decided to accompany me although I think he probably regretted it.
+The side of the valley was grassy but it was also very very steep.
 Not only that, but after three hundred feet or more of climb (much of it requiring hands) there was a despicable false summit.

 The others scrambled up the Nick itself.
 When we regrouped at the top, they reported that it was nowhere near as fearsome as it had appeared.
 It was also much faster than the route the other two of us had taken.
 On the other hand, my friend and I had been rewarded with some amazing views of the top of the valley.
 So there...